 The majority of the large trees fall within the setback required for security purposes, therefore, their presence will not affect the footprint of the building.
-The AOC and the architect desire to work around the remaining trees to the extent possible.
+Council staff and the architect desire to work around the remaining trees to the extent possible.
 The trees will be evaluated by an arborist to ensure that they are healthy and to determine the best precautions to take to protect them during construction.

 How will the local community have input regarding the courthouse project?

 Council staff recognize the importance of the local identity and historic presence of the court.
 It also recognizes the importance of community input on this project.
 The state’s funding process does not release design funds until acquisition of potential sites is complete; therefore, staff have not yet authorized detailed design for this project.
 When the project is approved and design work begins, the local community will have input in the new courthouse project through these avenues: